monome/crow/README.md

 ```
 then start it:
 `mycounter:start()`
-which will begin calling the your 'event', in this case count_event.
+Which will begin calling your 'event', in this case count_event.
-you'll want to set it up like this:
+You'll want to set it up like this:
 ```
 function count_event( count )
     -- TODO
 end
 ```
-you can change parameters on the fly:
+You can change parameters on the fly:
 `mycounter.time = 10.0`
 `mycounter.count = 33`

 ### 'assign_all'

+*nb: this will likely be converted to the default behaviour*

-sometimes you just need a bunch of timers without wanting to name each timer and set
+Sometimes you just need a bunch of timers without wanting to name each timer and set
-explicit actions. in this case there's a shorthand to get all the metros setup and
+explicit actions.
+In this case there's a shorthand to get all the metros setup and
-running. just add:
+running.
+Just add:
     `metro = Metro.assign_all()`
 to your `init()` function.

-this makes `metro` a table of metros with default events assigned. to start them
+This makes `metro` a table of metros with default events assigned.
+To start them
 running, use the 'start' method call with a time.

 ```
---- Assign all the metros, and set up 3 phasing timers at 1,3 and 5 second intervals function init()
+--- Assign all the metros, and set up 3 phasing timers at 1, 3 and 5 second intervals function init()
     metro = Metro.assign_all()